Workloads¶

 com.openfaas.health.http.periodSeconds

 Readiness probes use the same HTTP path as the health check by default.
-The path, initial check delay and failure threshold can be set with these annotations:
+The path, and other probing fields can be configured with these annotations:

 com.openfaas.ready.http.path